 In April 2014, "improving shareholder satisfaction" was added to its guiding principles.
 With this revision, the Company is aiming to improve satisfaction of all stakeholders.

 Furthermore, the "Toyo Ink Group Corporate Philosophy" is printed on the first page of every single issue of the Company's in-house magazine, which is published for the Group's unity and circulated to the entire Group including the overseas locations.
-Also the above-mentioned credo has "Japanese/English" version as well as "Chinese/English" version to share and penetrate the corporate philosophy globally.
+Also, the above-mentioned credo has "Japanese/English" version as well as "Chinese/English" version to share and spread the corporate philosophy globally.

 Market EnvironmentThe production value of the Japanese printing industry is declining especially in the realm of publication printing of newspapers and magazines as a result of increasing digitization and aliteracy.

 In the realm of commercial printing, on the other hand, of posters, catalogues, fliers, POP, etc. demand is fairly steady.
 Furthermore, printing on food and pharmaceutical packages and plastic containers is steadily increasing at the compound annual growth rate (CAGR) of 2.4% from 2004 to 2015.